-Wallace State Community College complies with State Board Policy 806.02 and associated guidelines for drug testing and drug education of student athletes.
+Wallace State Community College complies with Alabama Community College Conference guidelines for drug testing and drug education of student athletes.
 These policies are published on the WSCC website as well as distributed to all athletes at Athletic Orientation via the Athletic Handbook and a presentation.
-All athletes sign for these manuals and a record of this is kept in the Athletic Coordinator's Office.
-Additionally, any random testing that results in the necessity of this policy, is coordinated through the Vice President's Office to ensure compliance.
-Heads Up staff conduct the random testing as a third party representing Cullman Mental Health.
+All athletes sign for these manuals and a record of this is kept in the Athletic Director's Office.
+Any random testing that results in the necessity of this policy, is coordinated through the Athletic Director's Office to ensure compliance.